-(Note: There seems to be some confusion about the actual date of Banks’ birth.
+(Note: There seems to be some confusion about the actual date of Banks’s birth.
 It is stated as February 13 in several references, but this is apparently the “Old Style” of dating from British history.
 Other references cite the birth as occurring on February 24, the date I have used.)

 Encyclopedia Britannica.
 Sir Joseph Banks, British Naturalist.
 Available at: https://www.britannica.com/biography/Joseph-Banks.
 Accessed February 14, 2018.